meik99/cloud-computing/README.md

 ### Pipeline

 The pipeline folder contains the definition for the pipeline and the two jobs we want to run.
-The file [pipeline.yaml](pipeline/pipeline.yaml) contains the definition for two resources used by the jobs: our github repository and the docker image of the demo app on Docker Hub.
+The file [pipeline.yaml](pipeline/pipeline.yaml) contains the definition for two resources used by the jobs: our GitHub repository and the Docker image of the demo app on Docker Hub.
 The two jobs are testing the demo app, and building and pushing the docker image to Docker Hub.
 The test is triggered on a change in the repository, and the build and push job only runs after a successful test.
-The jobs themselves are found in their respective subfolders.
+The jobs themselves are found in their respective sub-folders.

 The test task is described in [test-demo-app/task.yaml](pipeline/tasks/test-demo-app/task.yaml).